 Jacob Neufeld finished planting on June 28, 2013, and despite what looked at first like a low stand on his field, the crop is now looking very good.
-These fields have received 3 inches of rain in the last week, although the red soils in the San Carlos area tend to drain very well.
+These fields have received lots of rain in the last week, although the red soils in the San Carlos area tend to drain very well.
 These beans are really looking good!
-The fields are as good as done with flowering and pods are forming very well.
+The fields are finished with flowering and pods are forming very well.
 A pod count was done yesterday.